 “We took the position of having a company-wide town hall meeting via Zoom every Monday and we reiterated over and over again that we were not going to overreact like many firms were doing and we were committed to each and every person on the team,” says Mr. Shore.
 “We assured our employees that their jobs were safe and that as long as they were willing to put in the effort and take the right actions to try their best to keep their individual practices moving in a positive direction, we would not make any job cuts.”

 Steven Douglas’ team responded in kind and no one at the firm has lost their job because of the pandemic.
 The firm, in fact, has incrementally hired new talent, showing its commitment to the future beyond the moment.
 In the first two months of the pandemic, Mr. Shore wrote a meaningful message every morning to the staff (over 60 daily messages), in an effort to keep their confidence up, to share ideas of what’s working for some of their peers in the firm, and to remind them of some of the positive actions they can take to make the best of the situation.

-“Our CEO, myself and the rest of the executive team made it a practice to personally schedule multiple Zoom calls a day to individual employees around the country to listen to them and let them know they were important to us,” says Mr. Shore.
+“Our Founder, myself and the rest of the executive team made it a practice to personally schedule multiple Zoom calls a day to individual employees around the country to listen to them and let them know they were important to us,” says Mr. Shore.
 “We offered words of encouragement but more importantly did a lot of listening.
 In a strange way, the pandemic brought us all closer together because of some of these practices and I know that our employees will not soon forget how they were treated during this global crisis.
 In the end, our business has rebounded incredibly well and we have had a few record weeks in a row, and our team is dialed in and focused on winning every day.”